oehrlis/docker/samples/tdehsm/doc/tde_software_keystore.md

-# 🧪 Use Case: Software Keystore
+# 🧪 Use Case 1: Software Keystore

 This guide describes how to configure **Oracle TDE** using a standard **software keystore** (`ewallet.p12`).
 This setup is ideal for evaluation, local development, and as a foundation for migrating to an HSM-backed configuration.